Quantum Complexity in Rule-Based Constrained Many-Body Models: Scars, Fragmentation, and Chaos: Hamiltonian-Induced Hilbert Space Structure

 Here, $\mathcal{N}$ is the number of Krylov subspaces.
 For system size $L$, and a symmetry-resolved sector with Hilbert space dimension $\mathcal{D}_L$, the dimension of the largest Krylov subspace is denoted by $ d_L$.
 If $d_L/\mathcal{D}_L \rightarrow 0$ as $L \rightarrow \infty$, this is called strong Hilbert space fragmentation.
 If $d_L/\mathcal{D}_L \rightarrow 1$ as $L \rightarrow \infty$, it is called weak Hilbert space fragmentation.

-We observed that, for the symmetry-resolved subspace (\(k=0\)) of \(H^{\mathcal{N}(0)}\), Hilbert space fragmentation is present.
-However, this is mainly dominated by trivial Krylov spaces each consisting of only a single basis state that gets annihilated by the Hamiltonian due to the kinetic constraint.
+We observe that, in the symmetry-resolved subspace ($k=0$) of $H^{\mathcal{N}(0)}$, Hilbert space fragmentation is present.
+However, this fragmentation is predominantly trivial and is dominated by Krylov subspaces of dimension one.
+These correspond to basis states that are completely frozen by the kinetic constraint and are annihilated by the Hamiltonian, and therefore do not participate in any nontrivial dynamics.
 Interestingly, as is known from the literature, the PPXPP model with the Rydberg constraint does not exhibit any fragmentation~\cite{Kerschbaumer_2025}, which can be reverified from our analysis.
 In Fig.~\ref{fig_fragH0} in Appendix~\ref{sec:fragH0}, for $L=7$, we present a schematic of the fragmented subspaces obtained for both $H^{\mathcal{N}(0)}$ and the PPXPP model.
 We can see the additional condition coming from the Rydberg constraint eliminates all but the largest-dimensional Krylov space of $H^{\mathcal{N}(0)}$, thereby removing the fragmentation in the PPXPP model.

-Interestingly, we find that \( H^{\mathcal{N}(1)} \) exhibits HSF with the number of fragmented subspaces increasing exponentially with the size of the system \( L \), as shown in Fig.~\ref{Fig_Strong_HSL}(a).
+We further report that \( H^{\mathcal{N}(1)} \) exhibits HSF with the number of fragmented subspaces increasing exponentially with the size of the system \( L \), as shown in Fig.~\ref{Fig_Strong_HSL}(a).
 Additionally, in this case, the ratio \( d_L^1/\mathcal{D}_L^1 \) approaches zero as \( L \) approaches infinity, indicating that \( H^{\mathcal{N}(1)} \) demonstrates a strong form of Hilbert space fragmentation (HSF), as depicted in Fig.~\ref{Fig_Strong_HSL}(b).
-A schematic representation of the fragmented subspaces in zero momentum inversion symmetric sector for this model is shown in Fig.~\ref{fig:hsf_sche} for $L=10$.
-In contrast, for \( H^{(\mathcal{N}(2)} \), although we observed HSF, the number of fragmented subspaces increases polynomially with the size of the system.
-In this case, the behavior of \( H^{\mathcal{N}(3)} \) remains exactly the same as \( H^{\mathcal{N}(1)} \).
-Notably, while the individual Hamiltonians \( H^{\mathcal{N}(2)} \) and \( H^{\mathcal{N}(3)} \) display distinct behaviors, their sum, in other words, \( H^{\text{QGL}} \), shows no fragmentation at all.
-Apart from the trivial states that are annihilated by the Hamiltonian, the entire Hilbert space is instead highly connected.
-For $H^{\text{Pert}}_{\text{PPXPP}}$, which is a combination of the Hamiltonians \( H^{\mathcal{N}(0)} \) and \( H^{\mathcal{N}(1)} \), the HSF persists with dimension of the largest fragmented subspace higher than that obtained for \( H^{\mathcal{N}(1)} \).
-We will discuss more about this observation in detail in Sec.~\ref{sec:quantum scars}.
+A schematic representation of the fragmented subspaces of $H^{\mathcal{N}(1)}$ in zero momentum inversion symmetric sector for this model is shown in Fig.~\ref{fig:hsf_sche} for $L=10$.
+Moreover, unlike $H^{\mathcal{N}(0)}$, the Krylov subspaces in this case consist of more than one basis state and are not trivially annihilated solely due to the kinetic constraint.
+Hence, it is thus important to distinguish between \emph{trivial} and \emph{emergent} Hilbert space fragmentation.